cssninjaStudio/tairo/.demo/modules/documentation/content/shuriken-ui/forms/checkbox-animated.md

 title: Checkbox colors
 demo: '#examples/checkbox-animated/base.vue'
 ---
 A nice and friendly checkbox.

-_Notice usage of :doc-linker{to="BaseFocusLoop"} to loop focus through the checkbox_
+Notice the usage of :doc-linker{to="BaseFocusLoop"} to loop focus through all the checkboxes.
 ::